 Benefits of exercise for diabetic seniors

-Exercise helps manage diabetes by improving insulin sensitivity and allowing the body to use glucose more effectively.
-This, in turn, lowers blood sugar levels.
-Partaking in regular exercise also helps manage weight, reduces the risk of heart disease, and improves overall cardiovascular health.
-Exercise boosts energy levels, which helps improve mood and overall well-being.
+Regular exercise helps manage diabetes and lowers blood sugar levels by improving insulin sensitivity and allowing the body to use glucose more effectively.
+Additionally, engaging in physical activity helps control weight, reduces the risk of heart disease, and improves cardiovascular health.
+Exercise also boosts energy levels, mood, and overall well-being.

 - Aerobic exercises like walking, swimming, and cycling.